LeoMehraban/mac-system-6/README.md

 to run in dev mode:

-`npm install -g electron` or if you want to build it, `npm install -g electron-packager`
+`sudo npm install -g electron` or if you want to build it, `sudo npm install -g electron-packager`

 `git clone https://github.com/LeoMehraban/mac-system-6.git`